enactjs/docs/src/pages/docs/tutorials/tutorial-kitten-browser/lists/index.md

 ```
 ## Conclusion

-We've introduced the Repeater component to give us a litter of kittens and several new ES6 features including destructuring, template literals, and the complementary rest and spread operators to reduce our coding boilerplate to a minimum.
+We've introduced the Repeater component to give us a litter of kittens and several JavaScript features including destructuring, template literals, and the complementary rest and spread operators to reduce our coding boilerplate to a minimum.

 **Next: [Organizing your App with Panels](../panels/)**